BF-man/react-navbar-demo/README.md

-Test react application with animated navbar and basic responsive design.
+Test react application with animated navbar and basic responsive design(desktop only).

 See demo https://bf-man.github.io/react-navbar-demo/